brazilla-ray/epg/README.md

   <div id="glyph-container"></div>
 </section>
 ```
-This is just an empty div for now, but once we add glyphs, it will get filled with `<svg>` elements.<!-- get rid of "we" -->
+This is just an empty div for now, but as we add glyphs, it will get filled with `<svg>` elements.<!-- get rid of "we" -->
 ```html
 <div id="glyph-container">
   <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 63 62" class="glyph">...</svg>